Commerce Bank Deposit Agreement & Disclosures

 - Account Statements.
 We will make available to you periodic account statements showing all account transaction history for the statement period.
 At our option, and with no further notice to you, we may choose not to send your account statement when there is no activity on your account for one (1) statement period.
 If we provide a periodic statement for your account, it will be mailed to you at the address shown on our deposit records or, if applicable, you will be notified of its availability electronically, or it will otherwise be made available to you.
 You agree that only one (1) statement will be provided for a multiple-party account.
 If you request that we hold your mail, you agree that we have made your statements and items available to you when the statement is issued.

 - Returned Statements.
-If any two (2) consecutive periodic statements are returned to us for any reason, you agree that we may hold subsequent statements until we receive forwarding information from you.
+If any periodic statement is returned to us for any reason, you agree that we may, at our discretion, hold subsequent statements until we receive forwarding information from you.
 At our discretion, we may destroy mail that is returned to us and is determined to be undeliverable.

 - Claim of Loss.
 If you claim a credit or refund because of a forgery, alteration, or any other unauthorized withdrawal, you agree to cooperate with us in the investigation of the loss, including giving us an affidavit containing whatever reasonable information we require concerning your account, the transaction and the circumstances surrounding the loss.
 You are responsible for notifying law enforcement authorities of any criminal act related to the claim of lost, missing, or stolen checks or unauthorized withdrawals.
 Requesting that we delay action or engaging in informal workout arrangements will impair our rights and be considered a waiver of your claim.
 We will have a reasonable period of time to investigate the facts and circumstances surrounding any claim of loss.
 We will not be liable for special or consequential damages, including loss of profits or opportunity, or for attorney’s fees incurred by you.
 You agree that you will not waive any rights you have to recover your loss against anyone who is obligated to repay, insure, or otherwise reimburse you for your loss.
 You will pursue your rights or, at our option, assign them to us so that we may pursue them.
 Our liability will be reduced by the amount you recover or are entitled to recover from these other sources.